-Finally, that brings us to the world's newest country — The Republic of South Sudan.
+This brings us to the world's newest country: The Republic of South Sudan.

 A peace agreement reached in 2005 stated that after six years of autonomy, the south would vote in a referendum.
 An overwhelming 98 percent voted to become a newly independent state in 2011.

 The violent and bloody emancipation of South Sudan has rendered it one of the poorest and least developed nations on the planet.
 It is one of the most unstable places in the world, so the State Department advises against all travel for now.

 When the country does become safe, visitors will surely enjoy its spectacular national parks, where animals including leopards, elephants, cheetahs and lions roam.